 What if I’m left behind?”

 Have you ever had thoughts like this?

-From Making Sense of Change Management, here are 4 fears you might have felt at one time in your career:
+Here are 4 common fears you might have felt at one time in your career:

 Any one of these can cause extreme anxiety.

-In this post, I offer 2 principles, 2 questions and 2 actions to help you understand and face your specific anxiety.
+In this post, I provide 2 principles, 2 questions and 2 actions to help you understand and face your specific fears head on.